 Sample situation: “I’m leaving because the page is unreadable!” says the customer.
 The data from other tools (for example heatmaps) show that the user scrolled only halfway through the page.
 It indicates that these areas need grave improvement (and so does the content below, as it doesn’t attract enough attention).
 Comparing this to other data coming from other visitors may narrow the problematic areas even further.
 A great basis for formulating a hypothesis of an A/B test (e.g. The article headlines are uninteresting).

 #3 Feedback Widget

-Feedback widgets present on the website is a third form of gathering feedback.
-They are usually attached as clickable boxes to the website, at either sides of the screen.
+Feedback widgets present on the website are a third form of gathering feedback.
+They are usually attached as clickable boxes to the website, at either side of the screen.